kfsone/to-modules/README.md

 - Stage 1 introduces the code in a single cpp that you can build/run,
 - Stage 2 remaps that into logging (header-only), database, and user libs,
 - Stage 3 naively converts logging to module implementation unit but does not compile,
-- Stage 4 addresses one issue with Stage 3, but still does not compile,
+- Stage 4.x address the compile issues in Step 3,
-- Stage 5 addresses the final issue with stage 3 and compiles,
+- Stage 5 presents the completed logging transition and works,
 - Stage 6 converts database and user to modules,
 - Stage 7 creates a combined module demonstrating partition organization,